Victorian Railways A2 class: Later years

 In 1939, by which time most of the class was already over twenty-five years old, World War II broke out.
 The massive increase in traffic on the VR the war effort brought saw these ageing locomotives subjected to a punishing regime of heavy utilisation and minimal maintenance.

 With VR's locomotive workshops switched to production of armaments and all available manpower given to the war effort, plans to eliminate the double-headed A2 operations on Melbourne–Adelaide passenger services with the introduction of more powerful H class 4-8-4 locomotives and additional S class locomotives did not come to fruition.
 The extra S class locomotives were never built and the line to Adelaide did not receive the necessary upgrades to take the weight of the H class.

 The A2's principal express passenger role continued into the postwar years as the VR, struggling with a backlog of repairs and limited capital expenditure, deferred new passenger locomotive construction.
 It was not until March 1946 when the first of the class, A2878, was withdrawn from service.
+In late 1948, the Victorian Railways ordered 20 replacement A2 boilers from Clyde Engineering in Granville, Sydney.
+These were delivered over the next year or so, and fitted to Stephensons engines 822, 823, 828, 851, 865, 886, 889, 903, 928 and Walschaerts engines 942, 943, 955, 962, 964, 973, 982, 986, 993, 994 and 997; the last of these was later removed and transplanted to Stephensons engine 932.
+These boilers were among the last steam era projects that manufacturer undertook.

 In 1951, when the first of 70 new R class 4-6-4 express passenger locomotives were introduced, the A2 was finally superseded.
 In 1953, no fewer than 53 A2s went to scrap, followed by 36 more in 1954.
 However, many of the class (particularly the later Walschaerts variants) continued on in secondary roles such as branch-line passenger and goods services and a number lasted into the 1960s.
 Their last regular mainline duty was hauling services between Flinders Street and Leongatha, on the South Gippsland line.
 The last in service, A2986, was withdrawn on 2 December 1963, exactly 56 years after the original A2572 entered service.